stanleychukwu17/devops-assignments/devops/nginx/section1/15-https/http2-http1.md

 HTTP/2 and HTTP/1 are both versions of the Hypertext Transfer Protocol, but HTTP/2 is a major improvement over HTTP/1 in several key areas.
 Here's a comparison of the two:

 ### 1. **Multiplexing**
    - **HTTP/1:** In HTTP/1, each request and response is sent in a separate connection.
-If there are multiple requests (e.g., for images, CSS, and JS), the browser needs to open multiple connections to the server, leading to inefficiencies.
+If there are multiple requests (e.g: for images, CSS, and JS), the browser needs to open multiple connections to the server, leading to inefficiencies.
    - **HTTP/2:** HTTP/2 allows **multiplexing**, meaning multiple requests and responses can be sent over a single connection.
 This reduces the overhead of opening and closing multiple connections and allows for faster communication.

 ### 2. **Header Compression**